yityler/Algoverse-AI-Research/benchmarks/README.md

 SystemExit: hmmt25 has 30 questions (0-29); QIDS asks for [30, 99]
 ```

-Nothing is silently skipped, because a sweep that quietly shortened itself would
-look like a complete one afterwards.

 ## Output filenames

 `aime25` results keep the original bare names (`q6_bar_cs_looph.pkl`) so the